silverstripe/github-issue-search-client/README.md

 ### Continuous deployment

-The project is published to [Now](https://zeit.co/now) automatically when changes are merged into the master branch.
+The project is published to [Vercel](https://vercel.com) automatically when changes are merged into the master branch.
 This is done via an automatic GitHub integration.

 ### Manual deployment

 You can also deploy projects manually.
-To do this you will need to have the Now CLI installed, be logged in, part of the SilverStripe team, and have the team configured in your profile.
-For access to the team, contact internally.
+To do this you will need to have the [Vercel CLI](https://vercel.com/cli) installed, be logged in, part of the ["silverstripeltd" Vercel team](https://vercel.com/teams/silverstripeltd/settings/members), and have the team configured in your profile.
+For access to the team, contact Ingo or Garion.

 ```
 # Login if necessary
-now login
+vercel login

 # Switch to SilverStripe Ltd team
-now teams switch silverstripeltd
+vercel teams switch silverstripeltd

 # Ship it!
-now
+vercel
 ```

 It will give you an updated URL to run in your browser.
 This will also run automatically as a Git hook.